Saransh-cpp/Saransh-cpp.github.io/_posts/2022-07-27-fluxml-tw-pt1.md

     <img src="https://miro.medium.com/max/1000/0*MarZNCzdnOb8c2vy.jpg" width="50%"/>
 </p>

-Documentation is incomplete without cross-references, and `Julia`’s wonderful documentation package makes this easy. `Flux` has these cross-references in place, but some of them lead to nowhere.
+Documentation is incomplete without cross-references, and `Julia`’s wonderful documentation package makes this super smooth. `Flux` had these cross-references in place, but some of them lead to nowhere.

-Additionally, some of the docstrings were not rendered correctly in the manual.
+Additionally, some of the docstrings were not rendered correctly in the manual, making the newcomers stray off from the ecosystem.
 These instances of broken documentation have been fixed, and once the PR is merged, users should not see 404 pages or un-rendered docstrings anymore!

 ## CI/CD